Ronda Rousey Says She’s ‘At Rock Bottom,’ Cris Cyborg Offers Support

 “And so rock bottom became the solid foundation on which I rebuilt my life.”

 As with the 12 consecutive wins that launched Rousey’s MMA career, neither of her losses lasted very long.
-Holm dispatched her inside of a minute into the second round while Nunes only took 48 seconds.
+Holm dispatched her inside of a minute into the second round, while Nunes only took 48 seconds.

-In between those two fights, there were 13 months of near radio silence from Rousey and even more speculation as to how much longer she would be in the sport.
+In between those two fights, there were 13 months of near radio silence from Rousey, and even more speculation as to how much longer she would be in the sport.

 Now that Ronda Rousey has broken her social media silence, fans are hoping that she will follow it up with something more substantive in the not-too-distant future.

 Thus far, the post has garnered more than 238,000 likes and close to 12,000 comments.
-Aside from the inevitably Ronda trolling — “Biggest fraud in any sports history.
+Aside from the inevitable Ronda trolling — “Biggest fraud in any sports history.
 Society don’t need people like you.
 Stay under that rock,” and other similar comments pepper the feedback — there are many voicing support for the breakthrough athlete.

 Perhaps the most surprising from that number is her longtime rival Cris Cyborg.
 Over the years, the two have traded not-so-friendly insults with one another.